Our Management Team

 Her passion includes adopting and rehabilitating reptiles and loves to educate people on the care of their animals.
 Her animal family includes four dogs – three pitbulls (Navajo, Voodoo and Anevay) and a Chihuahua mix (Chewie) – lizards, a large variety of snakes, and even a flying squirrel!

-When she is not working at PAAH, she can be found going to BMX practices and races with her husband and son, and taking care of her Koi pond.
+When she is not working at PAAH, she can be found going to BMX practices and races with her son, and taking care of her Koi pond.

 Shannon grew up in a home filled with pets and develop a deep love for animals and their care.
 When she got into the veterinary field right after graduating school, she brought that love with her.
 She hopes to one day channel her passion into her own animal rescue.